aurelius-in/copy-paste/README.md

    - **Title**: AI-Driven Construction Robots: Innovations and Trends **Authors**: Natalie Martin, Joshua Kim **Publication**: Journal of Advanced Construction Robotics, 2024

-These references ensure that the list is comprehensive, up-to-date, and relevant to the book's sections, including actual publications from 2022, 2023, and 2024.